Janneman84/iosMathText/README.md

 let mathText = "To solve the equation \\(5x^2 = 100\\),\n\n\\[5x^2 = 100\\]\n\n\\[\\frac{5x^2}{5} = \\frac{100}{5}\\]\n\n\\[x^2 = 20\\]\n\nNow, to solve for \\(x\\), you take the square root of both sides.
 Remember, when you take the square root of both sides of an equation, you must consider both the positive and negative root solutions:\n\n\\[x = \\pm\\sqrt{20}\\]\n\nSimplifying the square root of 20, knowing that \\(20 = 4 \\times 5\\) and \\(\\sqrt{4}\\) is 2, we get:\n\n\\[x = \\pm 2\\sqrt{5}\\]"

+defer { mathTextView.layoutIfNeeded() } // optional
 mathTextView.setMathFont(name: MTFontNameLatinModern, inlineScale: 1.1, displayScale: 1.2)
 mathTextView.text = mathText

+defer { mathLabel.layoutIfNeeded() } // optional
 mathLabel.setMathFont(name: MTFontNameNewComputerModern, inlineScale: 15, displayScale: 20)
 mathLabel.text = mathText
 ```
+`layoutIfNeeded()` is not strictly necessary but if you encounter issues you could try it.

 The scale params let you choose the font size of the equation relative to the font size of the text.
-However a value over 5 will treated as an absolute size.
+However a value over 5 will be treated as an absolute size.

 ### Preparsing for e.g. Markdown parsers
 Other parsers may break LaTeX codes inside your string.
 To prevent this you may call `preparseMath()` on the (attributed) string.
 This will base64 encode the LaTeX codes in the string to keep them save.
 The iosMathText parser will decode this automatically.